250th Rifle Division (Soviet Union): Operation Typhoon

 The front west of Moscow was generally quiet through the balance of September as Army Groups Center and South focused on the encirclement and destruction of Southwestern Front east of Kyiv.
-By the end of the month 30th Army was defending a 66km-wide sector with four divisions; 19th Army remained on its left (south) flank.
+By the end of the month 30th Army was defending a 66 km-wide sector with four divisions; 19th Army remained on its left (south) flank.
 General Khomenko correctly determined, due to the terrain, that the Kaniutino axis was likely where the main German attack would come.
-At the expense of a critical weakening of the Army's other sectors the 162nd Division was moved from reserve to deploy on this flank in two echelons on a frontage of only 6.5km, with one regiment of the 242nd Division also in the first echelon.
+At the expense of a critical weakening of the Army's other sectors the 162nd Division was moved from reserve to deploy on this flank in two echelons on a frontage of only 6.5 km, with one regiment of the 242nd Division also in the first echelon.
 In addition to being badly overstretched, the Army was experiencing an acute shortage of artillery, rifles, and engineering assets.
 Although the STAVKA believed the main German attack would come along the SmolenskVyazma highway, in fact it would be aimed at the 19th/30th Army boundary.

 Khomenko decided to fire a preemptive artillery bombardment between 1100 and 1130 hours on October 1 in an effort to disrupt the German forces which, by then, were clearly massing against his left flank.
 While Khomenko's headquarters claimed significant damage had been inflicted, a good deal of the Army's available ammunition was also expended.
 Operation Typhoon began at 0530 hours on October 2, and the Army boundary was struck by 3rd Panzer Group and 9th Army as Khomenko expected.
 As early as 1330 he reported to Western Front:

 The enemy with up to two infantry divisions supported by tanks and up to 120 aircraft penetrated the front of the 162nd and 242nd Rifle Divisions.
 By 1130 they had reached the line Krapivnia-Aklimovo-River Osotnia.

 The 242nd Rifle Division's 897th Rifle Regiment and the 162nd Rifle Division's 501st Rifle Regiment are fighting in encirclement.